beckytheslumberer/torch-interaction-framework/README.md

 ### 1. Add to your project

 Copy the six files into your project's `Source/YourProject/` directory.
-Replace `MYSURVIVALPROJECT_API` with your own project's API macro (found in your project's main `.h` file).
+Replace `MYSURVIVALPROJECT_API` with your own project's API macro.

 ### 2. Add `InteractorComponent` to your Character Blueprint